pnp/blog/content/post/Power-Automate-Email-Multiple-SharePoint-Files/index.md

 ## Send an email
 We can now use the data we've gathered above to compose and send an email.

-An important point to mention is that to add the AttchmentsArray we need to select the **\"Switch to input entire array\"** toggle so that we can insert the combined Name and Content that we put together in **AttachmentsArray**
+An important point to mention is that to add the AttachmentsArray we need to select the **\"Switch to input entire array\"** toggle so that we can insert the combined Name and Content that we put together in **AttachmentsArray**
 ![Send an Email](images/Send_An_Email.png)